Utilising the CLT Structure in Stochastic Gradient based Sampling : Improved Analysis and Faster Algorithms: Technical Results

 \subsection{Random Function Representation and Entropic CLT based Analysis}

-We now describe our technical approach to the analysis of SGLD and RBM via the random function representation and smoothed entropic CLTs.
+We now describe our technical approach to the analysis of SGLD and RBM via the random function representation and Gaussian-smoothed Wasserstein CLTs.
 While the description below focuses on SGLD, our analysis of CC-SGLD, RBM and CC-RBM applies similar arguments.